Francis Dereham: Relationship with Catherine Howard

 Dereham is known for his sexual indiscretions with Catherine Howard, the fifth wife of King Henry VIII of England.
-The relationship started when she was around 15, before she became queen.
-Dereham believed that he loved her when their affair began late in 1538.
+The relationship started in 1538, when Francis was 32 years old and Catherine was around 15, before she became queen.
 During their affair, Catherine and Francis both lived in the household of Agnes Howard, Dowager Duchess of Norfolk, 2nd wife of Thomas Howard, 2nd Duke of Norfolk, in Norfolk House in Lambeth.
 Francis Dereham's maternal grandmother, Elizabeth Tylney, was the aunt of both of Thomas Howard's wives (who were 1st cousins) making Francis and Catherine Howard 2nd cousins 1x removed.

 Before getting involved with Catherine, Dereham was having an affair with Joan Bulmer, who lived in the same household.
 Dereham's relationship with Catherine came to an end when her music master, Henry Mannox, sent an anonymous letter to the Dowager Duchess.
 Mannox, who had started a sexual relationship with Catherine and molested her when she was 13, suggested that the Duchess should visit Catherine's bedroom "half an hour after" going to bed, adding that "you shall see that which shall displease you".
 As a result, Dereham was sent away and Catherine was told off for her "banqueting by night" because the Duchess feared "it would hurt her beauty".
 David Starkey has argued that the Duchess was more concerned about Catherine's looks than her morals.
 Dereham was forced to go to live in Ireland, where it is believed he resorted to piracy.
 Before he left, he asked Catherine to look after £100.
 This money was the bulk of his savings, and Catherine, when later Queen, said that he told her that if he did not return "I was to consider it as my own".